-Like many of the well-preserved natural areas in the US, Iowa State Parks have seen a massive increase in the number of annual visitors in recent years.
+Like many wonderfully preserved natural areas across the US, Iowa State Parks have happily welcomed a significant increase in visitors each year!

-According to IowaWatch.org, some 16.6 million people explored Iowa State Parks in 2020, with the five most popular parks being:
+In fact, according to IowaWatch.org, around 16.6 million people ventured into Iowa State Parks in 2020.
+The five most beloved parks include:

 - Lake Manawa State Park